Updated April 2019

 Local offices are listed at http://www.dss.virginia.gov/localagency/.

 Each year, within 30 days of the anniversary date of the approved agreement, adoptive parents must submit to the local board an affidavit that certifies that the child’s condition that required adoption assistance continues to exist.
 The agency is responsible for notifying parents by mail two months before the anniversary date informing them that the affidavit is due.
+Families are given an opportunity, at the time, to request a review.

 22. What steps does a family go through to appeal an adoption assistance decision in Virginia?